-The Casino of the Rockies and the St. Eugene Golf Resort & Casino are committed to providing our guests with the best entertainment and gaming experience possible.
+The Casino of the Rockies and the St. Eugene Golf Resort & Casino are pleased to be accredited by the Responsible Gambling Council and are committed to providing our guests with the best entertainment and gaming experience possible.
 Part of this commitment is recognizing that while most of our guests will enjoy their gaming experience as a form of entertainment, a small number may experience problems.

 To this affect, the Casino of the Rockies and the St. Eugene Golf Resort & Casino will: